fraser182/Blu-Ray-Shop-Inventory/README.md

 [Local Host :4567](http://localhost:4567/)

-## What I Have Learned and Enjoyed
+## What I Have Learned and/or Enjoyed
 From this CodeClan Solo Project
 * Implementing my first full-stack, RESTful, web app
 * Combing Ruby with CSS to apply an if statement to styling outcomes (VERY FUN!)